isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-august.md

 ### <a name="impacted-audience"></a>Odbiorcy, na które ma to wpływ

-Partnerzy inicjujące transakcję usługi Microsoft Dynamics 365
+Partnerzy transakcji microsoft Dynamics 365

 ### <a name="summary"></a>Podsumowanie